rzkamalia/gc-mle-certification-prep/README.md

     Reduce training time with reduction server allow us to communicating gradients (when training model) between nodes.
 Reduction server requires use of GPUs.

-Serving options: use pre-built containers like TensorFlow, TensorFlow Optimized Runtime, Scikit-learn, and XGBoost.
+**Serving options**: we can use pre-built containers like TensorFlow, TensorFlow Optimized Runtime, Scikit-learn, and XGBoost.
 We can optionally configure those machines including use GPUs, number of Virtual CPUs per node, and memory per node.
+We also can use custom containers.
+The requirements for a custom container with VertexAI:
++ Provide a docker container image running HTTP server.
++ Responds to health checks, liveness checks, and predicition requests.
++ Each request and response must be 1.5MB or smaller.
-We also use custom containers.
-Vertex Sevice AI Agent is Google managed service acoount, has sufficient permissions to work with custom containers.
++ Vertex Service AI Agent is Google managed service account, has sufficient permissions to work with custom containers.

+Other example of pre-build containers:
 + NVIDIA Triton is an open source inference serving platform optimized for CPUs and GPUs.
 VertexAI Prediction runs in custom container published by NVIDIA.
 These supports TensorFlow, PyTorch, TensorRT, Scikit-learn, and XGBoost.
 + Optimized TensorFlow Runtime allow us to run TensorFlow models at lower cost and latecy than open source pre-built TensorFlow containers.

-Prediction services: VertexAI allocates nodes for online and batch predictions.
+**Prediction services**: VertexAI allocates nodes for online and batch predictions.
 Online prediction (synch) have endpoint, and batch prediction (asynch) run as jobs.

-Monitoring: VertexAI model monitors predicition input data fro skew and drift. **Skew** ㅡ feature data distribution in production deviates from training. **Drift** ㅡ feature data distribution in production changes significantly over time.
+**Monitoring**: VertexAI model monitors predicition input data fro skew and drift. **Skew** ㅡ feature data distribution in production deviates from training. **Drift** ㅡ feature data distribution in production changes significantly over time.
 Scope of monitoring: supports skew and drift detection for categorical and numerical features.
 Skew based on training data, meanwhile drfit based on recent past production data.
 When distance score between distributions exceed specified thresold identify as skew or drift.

-Optimizing training pipeline:
+**Optimizing pipeline**:
 + Data processing:
     + If our data already in BigQuery and we use TensorFlow, we can use the BigQueryClient to access the data.
     + Keep in mind with BigQuery, our costs are in part based on how much data you scan.
 So use partition tables so we can minimize the amount of data scanned.